 At the risk of turning this into a history lesson, I remember when this one was a frog.
-Did I get two Zierer Tivoli firsts here?
+Did I get two Zierer Tivoli firsts from this park?
 The dinosaur retrofit, theming package and paint job reminded me why Paulton’s previous expansion was so impressive and important as well.

 After some lunch we did the done thing and hit up some gentle rides.

 Just like Dino Chase, Trekking Tractors has had an overhaul to integrate with the new surroundings, one that includes groundhogs and references to Tornados.

 Oh, and a chicken getting excited about the construction of a new cred.

 That wonderful framing is back again over in the queue for The Dinosaur Tour Co..
 I do like it when things are well thought out.

 The ride itself was misbehaving, cutting the Australian narrator short halfway through and looping the audio round twice.
 The indoor baby dino was still jiggling well, but the evil water spraying one was out of action.